kearfy/Xiaomi-Scooter-Motion-Control/README.md

     - Switched to timers based on the millis() function.
 No memory exhaustion anymore!
     - Added a DRIVEOUTSTATE to prevent false kicks after the boost has expired.
     - Probably more changes, cleaned up a lot of stuff.

+- V3.4.1

+    - Changed default value for lowerSpeedBump to 0.9875 since kicks at higher speeds were impossible.
+    - Added forgetSpeed since you could currently drive out from 25km/u to 6km/u, make a kick and go full speed again.
+    - Made small changes in the behaviour of the DRIVEOUTSTATE.

 # Other firmwares